Cart 0

 Agriculture Research Stations have released many new "half-high" blueberries, making it possible for us to produce reliable crops in Zone 3-4, where most of the standard highbush blueberry cultivars (Bluecrop, Berkeley, Earliblue) sustain frequent extensive winter injury.
 Seven of these new half-highs were bred using the Ashworth blueberry, which originated here at St. Lawrence Nurseries.
 The shorter varieties, like Northblue, are readily covered by snowfall, which affords them additional winter protection.

-The soil for good blueberry culture should be modified toward high acidity (pH 4.0-5.0).
-A heavy annual application of pine needle mulch will accomplish this, or, if more radical acidification is needed, plain sulfur will do the trick.
+Care: Good blueberry soil should be modified to be on the acidic side; pH 4.0-5.0.
+A heavy annual application of pine needle mulch can help accomplish this.
+If more radical acidification is needed, plain sulfur will do the trick.
 Take time to test the pH of your soil; blueberry plants will be sickly if the soil is not acid enough.
-Since you will have to provide water and bird protection to the crop, plant a small bed or patch rather than a long row.
-A good continuous water supply is a must (drip irrigation or overhead), especially during fruit set, enlargement and ripening.
-Insufficient water results in small, poor quality berries.
-Screening for birds is also necessary.
-A tightly enclosed plastic or wire mesh should be used during the entire ripening period if you expect to get fruit.
+Since you will have to provide water and bird protection, plant a small bed or patch rather than a long row.
+A good, continuous water supply is a must (drip irrigation or overhead), especially during fruit set, enlargement, and ripening.
+Insufficient water will result in small, poor-quality berries.
+Screening for birds is necessary as well.
+A tightly enclosed plastic or wire mesh should be used during the entire ripening period if you expect to get any fruit!

-Northblue and Northcountry 4 feet, while Bluegold, Chippewa, Friendship, Patriot, Polaris and Superior require 4-5 feet between plants.
-Northland should be allowed 5-6 feet between plants.
-Spacing between rows should be 6 to 8 ft.
+Spacing: Northblue and Northcountry should be spaced at 3-4 feet, while Chippewa, Patriot, Polaris and Superior require 4-5 feet between plants.
+Northland and Nelson should be allowed 5-6 feet between plants.

 How long before they fruit?